DarrenBenson/DarrenBenson/README.md

 ## ✨ Cool Stuff I've Built
 - bin2art - Transform Retro Code into Digital Art.
 It's a little tool to create some digital assets I used for some NFTs.
 - 3D-Shooter - A simple 3D shooter game made with Unity.
 It's was a fun way to pass the time and a great way to learn the Unity engine.
-- URLShortner - A simple URL shortener I built to whilst learning about GitHub.
+- URLMin - A simple URL shortener I built to whilst learning about GitHub.

 ## ✨ Featured Projects
 <a href="https://github.com/DarrenBenson/bin2art">